Ngā taraka kawe wai,

 Water carriers are defined as drinking water suppliers under the Water Services Act 2021.
 Because of the nature and risks of water carrier services, some different requirements and timelines apply.

 All water carriers need to be registered with Taumata Arowai and provide us with a drinking water safety plan by 15 November 2022.

 If your water carrier operation was registered with the Ministry of Health immediately before 15 November 2021, your details have been automatically transferred to us and you continue to be registered.
-We will contact you before 30 April 2022 and invite you to set up an account and confirm your registration details in our online self-service portal Hinekōrako.
+We'll contact you and invite you to set up an account and confirm your registration details in our online self-service portal Hinekōrako.

 If your water carrier operation was operating immediately before 15 November 2021 but was not registered with the Ministry of Health you may continue to operate but must be registered by 15 November 2022.
 We encourage you to register with us from April 2022.

 If you’re starting a new water carrier operation after 15 November 2021, you must register before you begin to transport drinking water.
 You can register now by filling out this online form.